flexera-public/policy_templates/cbi/oracle/oracle_cbi/README.md

 This policy also requires a valid Oracle CBI endpoint created using the [Flexera Bill Connect API](https://reference.rightscale.com/optima-bill/#/CBIBillConnects/CBIBillConnects_create), as well as Cost & Usage Reporting to be enabled within the Oracle Cloud environment.

-Additionally, the policy requires that the Flexera Bill Upload limit be increased on your Flexera One organization.
+Additionally, the policy requires that the Flexera Bill Upload limit be increased to 125 on your Flexera One organization.
 Please contact [Flexera Support](https://community.flexera.com/t5/Using-the-Case-Portal/Contact-Flexera-support/ta-p/94684) to have this done.

 ### Credential configuration